 The world continues to grapple with the aftermath of the Western slave trade.
 As a society, we still often don’t know how to discuss or even acknowledge the West’s deep history of racial oppression.
 We intermittently sort through this dark period of history through art both reflective and aggrieved.
 Despite the wealth of literature and visual media tackling the legacy of institutionalized racism – particularly in America but also elsewhere touched by slavery – games have deferred from addressing race more than any medium; the gaming world’s well-publicized dismissiveness towards diversity concerns makes it generally inhospitable to socially charged, historically conscious work.

 In these circumstances, the existence of Freedom: Rebels in the Darkness – a slave rebellion strategy game from 1988 by Afro-Caribbean developer Muriel Tramis – is a miracle.
 It challenges culture and history on multiple levels, as a cathartic release over centuries of ingrained prejudice; as a retelling of the slavery narrative; and as a classic game that dismantles homogeneous understandings of gaming history simply by existing.

 Muriel Tramis designed games for French developer Coktel Vision through the 80s and 90s.
 Although best known for her contributions to adventure games like The Bizarre Adventures of Woodruff and the Schnibble and Gobliiins series, Tramis’s earlier games are more provocative, often dealing explicitly with race and sexuality at a time when few games approached either subject.
-Ham-handed as games like Emmanuelle: A Game of Eroticism may have been, her work shows an interest in themes still ripe for exploration in an interactive medium.
+As blunt as games like Emmanuelle: A Game of Eroticism may have been, her work shows an interest in themes still ripe for exploration in an interactive medium.